Marvin (comic strip): Recurring characters

-Events
+Milestone events

 Bea and Roy Arnold lost their retirement savings in the 2008 recession and had to move in with Jeff and Jenny; Janet did not have enough room.
 As of 2021 the grandparents are no longer living with the family.

 In 2010, the Millers got new neighbors, the Purfects, who are so perfect they make the Millers feel inadequate.
 Rodney Purfect has a PhD and is a company president, has won the Heisman Trophy and climbed Mount Kilimanjaro.
 He is six feet five inches tall and very manly.
 Barbie Purfect is a blonde housewife who attended cooking school in Paris, was a cheerleader, class president and sorority president.
 Rodney Purfect II is two and a half years old but reads at a third grade level, performed his piano composition for Queen Elizabeth II and was potty trained at 6 months.
 He also has blond hair.

 In 2005, Marvin guest starred in the comic strip Blondie for its 75th anniversary.

 In 2019, Jeff's mother was kicked out of her retirement home and moved in with the family.